mmkuang/grayclhn.github.io/671/index.md

 his contact information is on the course syllabus.
 Before emailing me or the TA about this class, please read [these email guidelines](../dl/email) ([written by Michael Leddy][leddy]).
-I’ve put some early versions of course documents on this page, but they may be updated again before the course starts.

 * [Course syllabus](syllabus-2015.pdf) with contact information and class details